Date of Degree

 The analyses found that PRRs better recover expected growth percentiles under multivariate normality and are more accurate and stable for small samples, whereas SGPs are substantially more robust to test scale transformations.
 However, estimation issues with the SGPs can cause students with extreme initial statuses to obtain substantially different SGPs under transformations of the data.
 At the aggregate level, there is little distinction in how robust SGPs and PRRs are to scale transformations of the test score data.
 The mean SGPs and mean PRRs are consistently more robust to scale transformations of the test score data then their median counterparts.
 They are also the most highly correlated and rank order the groups more similarly to the value-added school effects than the median SGPs and PRRs.

 Accountability Systems, Growth Models, Normative Growth, Student Growth Percentiles

 Copyright 2011 Katherine Elizabeth Castellano

 Castellano, Katherine Elizabeth.
-"Unpacking student growth percentiles: statistical properties of regression-based approaches with implications for student and school classifications." doctoral dissertation, University of Iowa, 2011.
+"Unpacking student growth percentiles: statistical properties of regression-based approaches with implications for student and school classifications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.